iDaani/CountrySimul/README.md

 * Run 'webpage.py' to start the Flask webserver.
 * Open the flask webserver to access the webpage.

-## Has this project been tested with test code?
+## Has this project been tested with test code ?

 Yes, the sample test data is already present when you run the project.
 It has been tested already with test cases which you can read from https://github.com/iDaani/CountrySimulation/blob/main/Web/Codes/Testing%20Template.xlsx